SandraCastroPearson/BivRec/cran-comments.md

 0 errors | 0 warnings | 0 notes

 *Travis-ci results:*
+NOTE:
-0.54schecking R code for possible problems ...
-NOTE plot.joint.cdf: no visible binding for global variable ‘heat.colors’ Undefined global functions or variables: heat.colors
+plot.joint.cdf: no visible binding for global variable ‘heat.colors’ Undefined global functions or variables: heat.colors

-Note does not affect program since heat.colors is in base R
+This note does not affect program since heat.colors is part of grDevices for base R